csci4707-umn/lab-book/src/psql.md

 select sid from student where sid < 3;
 ```

+> As you can tell from the last query, sql is case insensitive.
+However, it is always good to follow some style guides, for example this [guide](https://www.sqlstyle.guide/).

 Save the file and go back into `psql`.
 To run the script, use `\i $W$/script.sql`.
 ```
 ProjectDB=# \i $W$/script.sql